erentorlak/VisionTransformers/README.md

 # VisionTransformers
- This repository contains vision transformers architechture and implementation for semantic segmentation tasks.
+ This repository contains vision transformers architecture and implementation for semantic segmentation tasks.